The Rising (TV series): Marketing

 In Cumbria, a hologram of the protagonist, Neve, was projected onto Derwentwater the day before the series was released.
 The figure mouthed "come and find me" to passers-by, who were surprised to stumble upon the projection on their morning walk.

+Broadcast

+The first trailer was released in December 2021.
+The series premiered on 22 April 2022 on Sky Max in the United Kingdom.
+In the United States, the series premiered on 29 May 2023 on the CW.

 Reception

 Writing for Fiction Horizon, Nelson Acosta gave the show a mostly positive review, praising Clara Rugaard's acting, as well as the cinematography.
 He also commented that it lacked humour and dynamism.
 At The Upcoming, Andrew Murray also complimented newcomer Rugaard and wrote positively about the show's plotlines and hooks.
 He criticised its focus on teen drama, however.